oracle-quickstart/oci-datastax/README.md

   * `$ . env-vars`
 * Update `variables.tf` with your instance options.
 * Update \<ssh_private_key_path\> field in `remote-exec.tf` with the absolute path of your SSH private key.
 For example, `/Users/gilbertlau/.ssh/bmc_rsa`
-* Run `terraform plan` and follow on-screen instructions to create and review your execution plan.
+* Run `% terraform plan` and follow on-screen instructions to create and review your execution plan.
-* If everything looks good, run `terraform apply` and follow on-screen instructions to provision your DSE cluster.
+* If everything looks good, run `% terraform apply` and follow on-screen instructions to provision your DSE cluster.
 * If it runs successfully, you will see the following output from the command line.
 ![](./img/terraform_apply.png)
 * The time taken to provision a 3-node DSE cluster is between 10 and 15 minutes long.
 You can point your browser at http://<OpsCenter_URL> to access DataStax Enterprise OpsCenter to start managing your DSE cluster.
 ![](./img/opsc_dashboard.png)
-* You can also SSH into the any of the DSE nodes using similar command: `ssh -i <path to your SSH private key> opc@<IP address of a DSE node>`.
+* You can also SSH into the any of the DSE nodes using similar command: `% ssh -i <path to your SSH private key> opc@<IP address of a DSE node>`.
 You can locate the IP address of your DSE node in Oracle BMC Console's Compute>>Instances>>Instance Details screen.
 ![](./img/dse_ip.png)
-* Similarly, you can cqlsh into your DSE nodes using `cqlsh <IP address of a DSE node> -u cassandra -p <Cassandra_DB_User_Password>`.
+* Similarly, you can cqlsh into your DSE nodes using `% cqlsh <IP address of a DSE node> -u cassandra -p <Cassandra_DB_User_Password>`.
-* When you no longer need the DSE cluster, you can run `terraform destroy` and follow on-screen instructions to de-provision your DSE cluster.
+* When you no longer need the DSE cluster, you can run `% terraform destroy` and follow on-screen instructions to de-provision your DSE cluster.

 ### Files in the configuration